Patteerrik/Garden_Grill/README.md

 ![Alt text](main/static/images/Register_readme.png)

-## Login
+## Log in

-* The login page includes fields for 'Username' and 'Password' along with a 'Login' button.
+* The login page includes fields for 'Username' and 'Password' along with a 'Log in' button.
 Beneath the button, there’s a message: 'Don’t have an account?' with a link directing users to the registration page for sign up.

 ![Alt text](main/static/images/Login_readme.png)